The Man Who Knew Too Much (collection): Concept and collection

-The Man Who Knew Too Much (Autumn/Winter 2005) is the twenty-sixth collection by British designer Alexander McQueen for his eponymous fashion house.
-It was inspired by the fashion of the 1950s and 1960s, particularly as seen in Alfred Hitchcock thrillers like its namesake film The Man Who Knew Too Much.
-With jeans, leather, and leopard print, it also drew on classic rock and roll and biker fashion.
-Author Judith Watt also suggested some inspiration from the Pearly Kings and Queens of London, known for their distinctive suits covered in mother-of-pearl buttons.
+The Man Who Knew Too Much (Autumn/Winter 2005) is the twenty-sixth collection by McQueen for his eponymous fashion house.
+The collection, named for the Hitchcock film, was inspired by the fashion of the 1950s and 1960s.
+For tailored items, McQueen looked to the work of costume designer Edith Head, who had worked on several Hitchcock thrillers.
+With jeans, leather, and leopard print, it also drew on the youth culture that emerged in those decades and the fashion associated with the classic rock and roll and outlaw biker subcultures.
+McQueen cited his aunt, who had funded his fashion education, as an influence, crediting her for providing an early template for his ideas about sensuality in fashion.
+Author Judith Watt suggested some inspiration from the Pearly Kings and Queens of London, known for their distinctive suits covered in mother-of-pearl buttons.

 Unusually for McQueen, the collection was straightforward and conventional.
 The palette was muted, with a focus on taupe, grey, and black, with pops of colour.
 The designs emphasised the female form in an old-fashioned way, with tailoring and knitwear that hugged the body, rather than relying on cuts which exposed the breasts and buttocks the way his earliest designs had.
-The restrained aesthetic referenced the image of the "Hitchcock blonde", a stereotype of the attractive but sexually reserved women who led Hitchcock's films.
+The restrained aesthetic referenced the image of the "Hitchcock blonde", a stereotype of the attractive but romantically aloof women who led Hitchcock's films.

-The daywear portion of the collection mainly featured tailored tweed suits with pencil skirts, cocktail dresses, and knitwear in sixties mohair and Fair Isle styles, shown with slim-fit trousers and jeans with cuffs.
-For outerwear, there were trench coats, leather jackets, and sweaters and wrap jackets influenced by Peruvian textiles and Navajo weaving.
+The daywear portion of the collection mainly featured tailored tweed suits with pencil skirts, cocktail dresses, and knitwear in 1960s mohair and Fair Isle styles, shown with slim-fit trousers and jeans with cuffs.
+For outerwear, there were trench coats, leather jackets, and fur coats, as well as a range of sweaters and wrap jackets influenced by Peruvian textiles and Navajo weaving.
 Look 22, a jacket, top, and pencil skirt in wool bouclé and cashmere, is a clear homage to Tippi Hedren's outfit from The Birds, a reference McQueen had deliberately avoided making in the earlier eponymous collection.

-The eveningwear portion comprised 1950s-inspired ball gowns, including a red one with a voluminous mermaid skirt that evoked the designs of Charles James.
+The eveningwear portion comprised 1950s-inspired ball gowns, including a red one with a voluminous mermaid skirt that evoked the designs of Charles James, a designer from the period.
 The dress which closed the collection was a take on the bejewelled, flesh-toned, and skintight dress worn by actress Marilyn Monroe when she sang "Happy Birthday" to President John F. Kennedy in 1963.

 Ensembles were rendered with feminine 1950s details and accessories like sunglasses, pearl jewellery, leather gloves, handbags, seamed stockings, and matching shoes.
-The collection featured the first Alexander McQueen handbag, called the "Novak".
-It was named for actress Kim Novak, who frequently appeared in Hitchcock films.
+The collection featured the first Alexander McQueen handbag, a structured satchel bag with 1950s inspiration.
+It was called the "Novak" after actress Kim Novak, who was known for her appearance in Hitchcock's 1958 film Vertigo.